In Depth Baby Product Reviews Led by a Pediatrician

 Weight 20.5 lb

-The Graco Extend2Fit 3 in 1 is one of our favorite convertible car seats.
-It has a very reasonable price tag (it is often on sale) and one of the highest crash test analysis results in the convertible lineup.
+Who is this best for?
+The Graco Extend2Fit 3 in 1 is one of our favorite convertible car seats, sporting a reasonable price tag and one of the highest crash test analysis results.
 This Graco is comfortable, with supportive padding that decreases pressure points and a headrest suitable for road trip napping.
-Our tot tester said, “I could totally nap in this seat.

-The Extend2Fit offers a nice balance between impressive crash test analysis, comfort and quality, and a better price below the average for the group.
-It is hard to say there is one favorite thing about the Extend2Fit because everything is kind of great, but perhaps it would be the extendable leg room and the potential to sit rear-facing longer.
+Why we love it: The Extend2Fit offers a nice balance between impressive crash analysis, comfort, quality, and a better price.
+It is hard to say there is one favorite thing, but perhaps the extendable leg room and the potential to sit rear-facing longer.
 Since sitting rear-facing is considered safer, the longer your little one sits in that direction, the better.

-The Extend2Fit is a generally wonderful seat that is above average in performance with a better crash test analysis score.
+The Extend2Fit is a generally wonderful seat that performs above average with a better crash test analysis score.

 Credit: Matt Lighthart